 We endeavour to support environmental and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and operates from London and internationally.

-While we assist various community with various planning and environmental issues, we depend entirely on funding and donations to operate and pay our overheads.
-Please note that when we pursue matters through the courts, this requires significant financing in instructing our legal team and discharging stamp duty and so on.
+While we try to assist various community with various planning and environmental issues, we depend entirely on funding and donations to operate and pay our overheads.
+In general we try to avoid pursuing matters through the courts where at all possible, but sometimes this it is necessary to pursue matters through the courts, which requires significant financing in instructing legal people together with discharging stamp duty and so on.
 If follows that with adequate funding, we are in a better position to hire legal people with specialists skill sets together with competent professionals who are often essential to provide evidence in specialist areas.

 In Ireland, the coming into force of the 1963 planning act mandated that all developments in Ireland requires planning permission from that date forwards.
 The local authorities are the primary agencies in the determination of planning applications' except if specific developments are deemed to be a strategic infrastructure, in which case they are dealt with by An Bord Pleanála (The Planning Appeals Board in Ireland) who also deal with planning appeals.

 In England, the passing of the Town and Country planning act of 1947 imposed the requirement to obtain planning permission and nationalised the right to develop land in response to a growing concern of urban sprawl and following the Barrow Commission of 1940 and the Scott Committee into rural land use of 1941.
 The planning system in England was consolidated in the Town and Country Planning Act 1990.